MacKals/Arduino-SDI-12/README.md

 This library is made for Teensy 3.5.

 Not all data pins are available for use with this Arduino-SDI-12 library.
 Pin availability depends on the micro-controller.
-All _RX_ pins should work to drive the data-line, including D1, D9, D31, D34 etc.
+All _TX_ pins should work to drive the data-line.

 ## License